 In fact, me being an even more smarter blogger these days, I’ll even add on to the masterful article that withstood the test…..
 Never mind.

-I almost published this article on my personal opinion blog but I reckon it’s relevant enough to a survival topic for Next Step Survival.
-It’s not going to save any lives but it can certainly make a difference in a few.
+I almost published this article on my personal opinion blog, but I reckon it’s relevant enough to a survival topic for Next Step Survival.
+It won’t save any lives, but it can certainly make a difference in a few.

 I did change the title from A $10,000 Insurance Blunder… to A $10,000 Insurance Lesson.
 You’ll see why shortly.

 One last thing to mention.
-GAP insurance only makes sense when you’re still making payments on your vehicle/s.
+GAP insurance only makes sense when you’re still paying for your vehicle/s.

 Here’s The Original Article